 June 6, 2024

-The newly approved 600-MW sensitive solar power plant backed by Saudi investors is a real leap to renewable energy in Pakistan.
-This project will help the energy mix of the country, de-dependence on fossil fuels and encourage renewable energy.
+The newly approved 600 MW solar power plant, backed by Saudi Arabian investors, represents a significant step forward for renewable energy in Pakistan.
+This project will contribute to diversifying the country's energy mix, reducing reliance on fossil fuels, and promoting renewable energy adoption.

 Pakistani government announced the approval of a 600-MW solar power plant